 What is expected of me or my organization if our application is approved?

 Fund for the Arts remains committed to 5×5 and TAG grant programs.
-The directory will follow a similar model but work with additional community partners beyond the school districts, and support programs with a longer duration.
-Prior experience with 5×5 and TAG is NOT required for participation in the directory.
-If you have already submitted a program for 5×5 and TAG, and that program can be adapted for a longer duration and for out-of-school settings, you may submit the same program to the directory.
+The Directory will follow a similar model but work with additional community partners beyond the school districts, and support programs with a longer duration.
+Prior experience with 5×5 and TAG is NOT required for participation in the Directory.
+If you have already submitted a program for 5×5 and TAG, and that program can be adapted for a longer duration and for out-of-school settings, you may submit the same information for the Directory.

-Contact the Community Investment Team at firstname.lastname@example.org with any questions.
+Contact the Community Investment & Support Team at email@example.com with any questions.